 Therefore, blended learning not only facilitates student engagement, through directing them towards self-study and research, but also allows students to access material at a time, and in a way, most suitable to their learning and needs.

-Advance HE also provide an overview of Flipped Learning and outline:
+Advance HE also provide an overview of Flipped Learning:

 ‘Flipped learning is a pedagogical approach in which the conventional notion of classroom-based learning is inverted, so that students are introduced to the learning material before class, with classroom time then being used to deepen understanding through discussion with peers and problem-solving activities facilitated by teachers’.